rdforte/competitive-programming/README.md

 - The condition for using the sliding window technique is the problem asks to find the `max/min` value for a function that calculates the answer repeatedly for a set of `ranges` from the array.
-  Example: Given a binary array nums and an integer k, return the maximum number of `consecutive 1's` (consecutive 1's creates a range) in the array if you can flip at most k 0's.
+  Example Leetcode 1004: Given a binary array nums and an integer k, return the maximum number of `consecutive 1's` (consecutive 1's creates a range) in the array if you can flip at most k 0's.